 - There are plenty of places to mountain bike and do trails for road bikes in Indiana Dunes Country.

 We arrived early at Imagination Glen.
 The park looked like an unassuming neighborhood park yet it held 10 miles of well-maintained and designed mountain biking trails for all skill levels.
 I was brimming with anticipation for spring riding, excited to really get moving.
 Temperatures were comfortable enough for shorts but cool enough to keep away bugs—perfect weather for riding.

 Starting on the easier trail, “the front side”, we meandered through the woods at a gentle pace, savoring the first real breaths of spring.
-Finally there was some green in the trees and wildflowers were just starting to bloom alongside the path.
+Finally, there was some green in the trees and wildflowers were just starting to bloom alongside the path.
 The long winter had made for a gorgeous spring, and a rejuvenating ride through the woods was the best way to enjoy it.

 On the other side of the river that bisects the park is “the dark side”.
-Riding these was more demanding, and one of the most exciting loop rides was “rollercoaster.”
-It rode just like one of those old wooden roller coasters—lots of drops, hills and tightly banked curves.
+Riding these was more demanding, and one of the most exciting loop rides was the “rollercoaster.”
+It rode just like one of those old wooden roller coasters—lots of drops, hills, and tightly banked curves.
 “Rich’s revenge” and “log jam” were equally adrenaline-pumping rides.
 Dee preferred the entertainment of watching me white-knuckle down the intense sections while she rode along at a calmer pace.

 Back at the parking lot, we discovered that these trails are maintained by a fiercely dedicated organization of local bikers and we were thankful to have discovered a Midwestern mountain biking Mecca.

 To the beaches